Progressbar-Discord-Server/PB95-Datamining/README.md

 # PB95-Datamining
 Datamining is done through comparing the `main.lua` files contained in the `resources.car` file.

-Keep in mind that builds are decompiled by hand using a script.
-[Check out this folder for more info.]()
+Keep in mind that builds are decompiled by hand using a script ([Check out this folder for more info]()) and we only compare changes for the mobile version.

 ## Disclaimer